langue-festival/website-source/README.md

 # Langue [![Build Status](https://travis-ci.org/langue-festival/langue-festival.github.io.svg?branch=master)](https://travis-ci.org/langue-festival/langue-festival.github.io)

-This is the source code of the *Langue* poetry festival official website.
+Source code of the *Langue* poetry festival official website.

+This experiment consists of a single page application written in [Elm](http://elm-lang.org) which loads contents from [Markdown](https://daringfireball.net/projects/markdown) formatted files.

 ## Build

-The compilation involves a Makefile (tested with *GNU make*) and requires [yarn](https://yarnpkg.com).
+The compilation involves a Makefile (tested on *Debian* 9 with *GNU* make) and requires [yarn](https://yarnpkg.com).
 Once you have these tools you can build the project as follows:

 1. clone the project using `git clone` or download as [zip](https://github.com/langue-festival/langue-festival.github.io/archive/master.zip)